 - Prepare test plan as per market requirement

 - Execution of the test plan

-- Preparation of report regarding issue or resource requirement
+- Preparation of report regarding issues or resource requirement

 Things that require special attention while doing Failover testing

 Proper backup and restore mechanisms should be in place before doing Failover testing.
-There should be a proper backup of data so that in case any problem occurs during the Failover testing, the same data can be restored.
-Also, there should be a proper mechanism to handle system failure or crashes during taking data backup.
+There should be a proper backup of data so that the same data can be restored if any problem occurs during the Failover testing.
+Also, a proper mechanism should be used to handle system failure or crashes while taking data backups.

 Overall, we can say that the main purpose of Failover testing is to, first of all, identify the phase at a particular load where the system stops responding and allocate extra resources to that system so as to provide support to the system in handling the load by sharing of load or taking a whole load of extra resources, in case required.
-So we can say that purpose of Failover testing is to build a system that is stable and robust enough to provide continuous service without having any type of failure.
+So, we can say that Failover testing aims to build a stable and robust system to provide continuous service without any failure.